Graph Laplacian Learning with Exponential Family Noise: Graph Inference from Noisy Signals

-\looseness=-1 The update of $Y$ can be more challenging.
+\looseness=-1 The update of $\mathbf{y}$ can be more challenging.
 With Gaussian noise, we have shown an analytical solution exists for \eqref{eq:gaussian_y_step}, but this is not true with other exponential family distributions.
-More importantly, because $L$ is a combinatorial graph Laplacian with first-order intrinsic property $L\mathbf{1}=0$, \eqref{eq:generalized_graph_learning} is under-determined with infinite solutions.
-Consider a set of minimizers $\widehat{y},\widehat{\mu},\widehat{L}$ and an arbitrary scaler $s$, $\widehat{y}+s\mathbf{1},\widehat{\mu}-s\mathbf{1},\widehat{L}$ is also a set of minimizers for \eqref{eq:generalized_graph_learning}.
-Therefore, we want $Y$ to satisfy an additional constraint $Y^T \mathbf{1} = \mathbf{0}$ to prevent floating $Y$ and $\mu$.
-Therefore, for the $Y$-step, we instead solve the following constrained optimization problem
+More importantly, because $\mathbf{L}$ is a combinatorial graph Laplacian with first-order intrinsic property $\mathbf{L1}=\mathbf{0}$, \eqref{eq:generalized_graph_learning} is under-determined with infinite solutions.
+Consider a set of minimizers $\widehat{\mathbf{Y}},\widehat{\boldsymbol{\mu}},\widehat{\mathbf{L}}$ and an arbitrary scaler $s$, $\widehat{\mathbf{Y}}+s\mathbf{1},\widehat{\boldsymbol{\mu}}-s\mathbf{1},\widehat{\mathbf{L}}$ is also a set of minimizers for \eqref{eq:generalized_graph_learning}.
+Therefore, we want $\mathbf{y}$ to satisfy an additional constraint $\mathbf{Y}^T \mathbf{1} = \mathbf{0}$ to prevent floating $\mathbf{y}$ and $\boldsymbol{\mu}$.
+Therefore, for the $\mathbf{y}$-step, we instead solve the following constrained optimization problem

-To solve \eqref{eq:general_Y_step}, we apply the Newton-Raphson method with equality constraints to each smooth signal representation $y_j=Y_{\cdot j}$.
+To solve \eqref{eq:general_Y_step}, we apply the Newton-Raphson method with equality constraints to each smooth signal representation $\mathbf{y}_j=\mathbf{Y}_{\cdot j}$.
 Let the gradient and Hessian of the unconstrained problem be $\nabla_j$ and $\nabla_j^2$, where

-The update $\Delta y$ of the constrained problem is given by solution of $v$ in the following linear system.
+The update $\Delta \mathbf{y}$ of the constrained problem is given by solution of $\mathbf{v}$ in the following linear system.

-Finally, $\mu$ can be updated via a simple GLM fitting.
-For each node $\mathcal{V}_i$, the update amounts to fitting a GLM (with the same exponential distribution) from invented predictors $\mathbf{1} \in \mathbb{R}^M$ to responses $X_{i:}^T$ with known offset $Y_{i:}^T$.
-The full algorithm is shown in Alg.~\ref{alg:alternating_optimization}.
+Finally, $\boldsymbol{\mu}$ can be updated via a simple GLM fitting.
+For each node $\mathcal{V}_i$, the update amounts to fitting a GLM (with the same exponential distribution) from invented predictors $\mathbf{1} \in \mathbb{R}^M$ to responses $\mathbf{X}_{i:}^T$ with known offset $\mathbf{Y}_{i:}^T$.
+We summarize the full algorithm for general exponential family distributions in Alg.~\ref{alg:alternating_optimization} and present two specific examples with Poisson and Bernoulli distribution in the following sections.